buivlab/wasteclassifier/README.md

 **Councils differ.** Edit the defaults in `bins.js`, or open *Bin mapping* in the app and change any object's bin.
 In-app changes are saved on the device and highlighted; *Reset to defaults* restores `bins.js`.
 Deciding and justifying these rules for your council is a good student exercise.

-**Why not a material classifier?** An earlier version cropped the detected object and asked a waste-material classifier (EcoVision) for its material.
-The classifier can only answer one of its 10 materials, so for anything else it guesses.
-In testing, COCO correctly found a `cup` (95%), which the classifier then called `paper` (48%, yellow bin: wrong).
-COCO's own label is more reliable for deciding the bin.
-The material-classifier pipelines are still available under *Pipeline* for comparison, and the classifier model is only downloaded when one of them is selected.

-**Limitation to discuss with students:** COCO-SSD only knows 80 everyday object classes.
+**Limitation:** COCO-SSD only knows 80 everyday object classes.
 It has no class for cans, boxes, crumpled paper or batteries, so these give **No item**.
 Setting *When nothing is detected* to **Classify the centre region instead** sends those frames to the material classifier; the message then records `"pipeline": "fallback"`.

 The detector's weights were stored as float16 with `tools/quantize_tfjs_fp16.py`, halving the download from 18 MB.
 Its boxes and scores match the original float32 model to within 0.003.